 Common Architecture Interview Questions

-When it comes to answering architecture interview questions, you can easily group them into two broad categories: General questions and Specific Architecture-related questions.
+You can easily group application questions into two broad categories: General questions and Specific Architecture-related questions.

 General questions focus on who you are as an individual.
-The interviewer wants to tackle your motivations, aspirations, and inspirations.
+The interviewer wants to tackle your motivations and aspirations.
 Here are some of the common questions you need to watch out for.

 - Why are you interested in this university?